Configure8inc/c8-helm-repository/helm-charts/c8/README.md

 ## Requirements

-1. A running Kubernetes version 1.22 or above to guarantee compatibility with the C8 App.
+1. A running Kubernetes version 1.22 or above is required to guarantee compatibility with the C8 App.
 Ensure the cluster has public internet access to fetch Docker images from repositories, specifically from GitHub.
-2. A Kubernetes user with sufficient cluster access privileges to install the C8 app.
+2. A Kubernetes user with sufficient cluster access privileges is required to install the C8 app.
 3. The [Helm Package Manager](https://helm.sh/).
 4. The [Kubectl](https://kubernetes.io/docs/tasks/tools/)
 5. The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-6. A token provided by the C8 team for adding image pull secrets to the cluster.
+6. A token provided by the C8 team is required for adding image pull secrets to the cluster.
-7. A __MongoDB__ database must be set up, and accessible by the Kubernetes cluster.
+7. A __MongoDB__ version 6.0 or above must be set up and accessible by the Kubernetes cluster.
-8. A __RabbitMQ__ cluster must be set up for managing message queues within the C8 application.
+8. A __RabbitMQ__ version 3.13 or above must be set up for managing message queues within the C8 application.
-9. An __OpenSearch__ cluster must be set up for robust search functionality and data analytics within the C8 app.
+9. An __OpenSearch__ cluster version 2.5 or above must be set up for robust search functionality and data analytics within the C8 app.
-10. A __Snowflake__ account must be set up to provide fast search and an ability to make complex aggregations.
+10. A __Snowflake__ account must be set up to provide fast search capabilities and the ability to perform complex aggregations.

 ## Step 1: Creating a Namespace